 In this section, we conduct a high-level overview of our system.
-As shown in Figure 1, we divide the system into two parts, the Passive DNS preprocessing module and the traffic extraction module.
-We will describe each module function and discuss how to achieve the goal together and maximize the recall rate and efficiency.
+According to Figure 1, we divide the system into two parts, respectively, the Passive DNS pre-processing module and the traffic extraction module.
+Besides, we will describe each module function and discuss how to achieve the goal together as well as maximize the recall rate and efficiency.

-The process of preprocessing mainly achieves three goals.
+The process of pre-processing mainly achieves three goals.
 One is to remove the DNS records containing the wrong domain name, that is, to clean data.
-For example, there are some illegal characters like ‘!’, ‘_’ appeared in domain names.
+For example, there are some illegal characters like ‘!’ and ‘_’ appeared in domain names.
 The second is to eliminate unrelated traffic, on the one hand will be benign traffic and malicious traffic will not appear in the traffic removed, such as traffic of reverse DNS.
-On the other hand, we will try to remove domain names that do not appear in malicious traffic during a certain type of traffic extraction process.
+On the other, we will try to remove domain names that do not appear in malicious traffic during a certain type of traffic extraction process.
 For example, the domain name in the whitelist can be removed during the extraction of DGA traffic.
 The third is to calculate the eigenvalues for the traffic extraction module, such as the proportion of ANY queries for each domain name.

 Figure 1: System Overview.